-In addition to his academic research and government service, Dr. Schmidt has over two decades of experience developing DRE middleware and model-driven engineering tools, and mobile cloud computing apps.
+In addition to his academic research/teaching and government service, Dr. Schmidt has three decades of experience developing DRE middleware, model-driven engineering tools, and mobile cloud computing apps.
 He has led the development of the ADAPTIVE Communication Environment (ACE), which is a set of widely used, freely-available object-oriented frameworks that contain a rich set of components that implement patterns for mission-critical DRE systems.
 Dr. Schmidt and the members of his research group in the Distributed Object Computing (DOC) Group at Institute for Software Intensive Systems at Vanderbilt University have used ACE to develop a high performance, real-time CORBA ORB endsystem called The ACE ORB (TAO), which is a real-time ORB endsystem that supports end-to-end quality-of-service guarantees over high-speed networks.
 In turn, ACE and TAO form the basis for the Component-Integrated ACE ORB (CIAO), which is a real-time CORBA Component Model (CCM) implementation built by the DOC Group.
 The DOC Group also developed CoSMIC, which is a collection of domain-specific modeling languages and their associated analysis/synthesis tools that support various phases of DRE system development, analysis, configuration, and deployment.

 The middleware platforms pioneered by Dr. Schmidt constitute some of the most successful examples of software R&D ever transitioned from academia to industry, being used successfully by thousands of developers in hundreds of companies world-wide, including Defense, Aerospace, Finance, Telecommunications, Medical, Gaming, and Internet industries.
 In collaboration with his colleagues, Dr. Schmidt has applied these middleware platforms and model-driven tools on large-scale telecommunications systems, medical imaging systems, real-time avionic systems, and distributed interactive simulation systems projects at many companies, including BBN, Boeing, Cisco, Ericsson, Kodak, Lockheed Martin, Lucent, Motorola, Nokia, Nortel, Raytheon, Qualcomm, SAIC, Siemens, Sprint, and Telcordia.

 Dr. Schmidt received B.A. and M.A. degrees in Sociology from the College of William and Mary in Williamsburg, Virginia, and an M.S. and a Ph.D. in Computer Science from the University of California, Irvine (UCI) in 1984, 1986, 1990, and 1994, respectively.

 Back to Douglas C. Schmidt's home page.